Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] ReactivateRevert.
 - [ ] Revert.

 ### You need to configure authentication for App1.
 The solution must support the planned changes.
 Which three actions should you perform in sequence?
-To answer, move all actions from the list of actions to the answer area and arrange them in the correct order.

 ![Question 19](images/question19.jpg)